chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 It is common to prepare for disaster.
 Here are some common examples: software corruption, machine failure and site availability.
 These issues are relatively easy to recover from.

 But what happens when you are cyber attached?
-What happens when your machine is infected, and as a result, your machine backup images are also infected.
+What happens when your machine is infected, and as a result, your machine backup images might also be infected.
 What happens when your backups are deleted.
 How do you know what to trust?

 We have suffered through this situation.
 We know how painful it can be.
 This document and its solution were born from this pain.